AVSLab/basilisk/docs/1-3-installOnWindows.md

 ```
 ## How to run tests

 Tests are run and managed by Pytest.
 To execute all tests the py.test command can be executed on the `src` directory from the command line.
 ```
-C:\Users\patrick\Documents\basilisk> py.test src/
+python -m pytest src/
 ```